Notes on Weak Units of Group-Like 1- and 2-Stacks: Quick Recall on Weak Units

 commutes.
 This defines the groupoid of Saavedra units $\unit(\rmC)$.

-In \cite{MR2388233} these units are called Saavedra units since they were first mentioned by Saavedra in \cite{MR0338002}. $\unit(\rmC)$ is a Picard category since the classical notion of unit extracted from the definition of monoidal category is equivalent to the notion of Saavedra unit and $\unit(\rmC)$ is contractible (\cite[Proposition 2.19]{MR2388233}).
-Moreover due to the contractibility, $\unit(\rmC)$ is always a Picard category whether $\rmC$ is Picard or not.
-We define the tensor product of Saavedra units $(e_1,\varphi_1)$ and $(e_2,\varphi_2)$ as the Saavedra unit $(e_1e_2,\varphi)$ where $\varphi$ is the composition
+In \cite{MR2388233} these units are called Saavedra units since they were first mentioned by Saavedra in \cite{MR0338002}.
+Since the classical notion of unit extracted from the definition of monoidal category is equivalent to the notion of Saavedra unit and $\unit(\rmC)$ is contractible (\cite[Proposition 2.19]{MR2388233}), $\unit(\rmC)$ is always a Picard category.
+However, if $\rmC$ is braided, we can define the tensor product of Saavedra units without referring to the contractibility.
+If $(e_1,\varphi_1)$ and $(e_2,\varphi_2)$ are two Saavedra units, then $(e_1,\varphi_1)\otimes (e_2,\varphi_2):=(e_1e_2,\varphi)$ where $\varphi$ is the composition

 with $\invass \comm \ass$ given by